Common Eider

 How Many of These 10 Common Eider Facts Did You Already Know?

-Fact #1: The common eider ranges areas from the Arctic to the North Atlantic coasts.
+Fact #1: The common eider can be found in areas from the Arctic to the North Atlantic coasts.

 Fact #2: During summer, the common eiders moult all their flight feathers simultaneously and temporarily lose their ability to fly.

-Fact #3: The drakes are significantly less colourful and camouflaged.
+Fact #3: The male drakes are much less colourful and better camouflaged compared to the females.

-Fact #4: The common eider is listed as ‘Near Threatened’ by the IUCN.
+Fact #4: They are listed as ‘Near Threatened’ by the IUCN.

 Fact #5: Common eider threats include gulls (such as glaucous gull and great black-backed gulls), arctic foxes, and polar bears.